viters/docs/reference/query.md

 ## Functions

 Functions allow for "live" modification of values stored in a field.
-Functions can be used in any query parameter you'd normally supply a field key, including fields, aggregation, and filter.
+Functions can be used in any query parameter in which you'd normally supply a field key, including fields, aggregation, and filter.

-Functions can be used by wrapping the field key in a JavaScript like syntax, for example:

-`timestamp` -> `year(timestamp)`

 ### DateTime Functions